|State University of New York at Buffalo, MS||1994|

 |Peking University, BS||1991|

-In the 11 years since founding Baidu in January 2000, Robin has turned the company into China’s largest search engine, with over 80% market share.
+In the 11 years since founding Baidu with Eric Xu, Robin has turned the company into China’s largest search engine, with over 80% market share.
 Baidu also ranks as the second largest independent search engine in the world.
-In August 2005, Baidu listed on the NASDAQ stock exchange, and in December 2007 became the first Chinese company to be included in the NASDAQ-100 Index.
+In August 2005, Baidu got listed on the NASDAQ stock exchange, and in December 2007 became the first Chinese company to be included in the NASDAQ-100 Index.